esamattis/immer-reducer/README.md

     yield takeEvery(ActionCreators.setFirstName.type, doStuff);
 }

-// or use the isActionFrom() get all actions from a specific ImmerReducer action creators function* watchImmerActions() {
+// or use the isActionFrom() to get all actions from a specific ImmerReducer
+// action creators object
+function* watchImmerActions() {
     yield takeEvery(
         action => isActionFrom(ActionCreators),